 I know, I know, this sounds like another cliche story of some guy finding himself, but stick with me.

 Long story short, after struggling with several approaches (from Biohacking to Philosophy) I had my first Psychedelic experience: LSD.
 That was the beginning.

 During my first two LSD experiences, I managed to see my life from a different perspective.
 While it didn’t “fix” anything, I was able to use those insights to see that further change was needed.

-My attitude towards therapy was skeptical at best.
+My attitude towards therapy was sceptical at best.
 My thinking was that I needed to get more psychedelic experiences and trust that I could figure this out on my own and with my friends’ help.
 After some research, I stumbled upon an (surprise surprise) Ayahuasca retreat center in Northern Europe.
 After a lot of thinking, I decided to give it a try.

-The preparation for the whole experience consisted of a phone call with the Guide and some tips around dieting and forming an intention.
+The preparation for the whole experience consisted of a phone call with the Guide and some tips about dieting and forming an intention.
 Out of curiosity, I bought a very interesting but very academic book that shed little light on the preparation of the experience (though it is still a great book if you are interested in a phenomenological study of ayahuasca from the Western perspective: The Antipodes of the Mind: Charting the Phenomenology of the Ayahuasca Experience)